intake/intake-esm/CONTRIBUTING.rst

 Report bugs
 -----------

-Report bugs for intake-cesm in the `issue tracker <https://github.com/NCAR/intake-cesm>`_.
+Report bugs for intake-esm in the `issue tracker <https://github.com/NCAR/intake-esm>`_.

 If you are reporting a bug, please include:

 * Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting, specifically the Python interpreter version, installed libraries, and intake-cesm version.
+* Any details about your local setup that might be helpful in troubleshooting, specifically the Python interpreter version, installed libraries, and intake-esm version.
 * Detailed steps to reproduce the bug.